viniciusaro/dart-composable-architecture/tca_flutter_example/lib/feature_composition/README.md

 }
 ```

-For the `appReducer` we use special operators that come with the library to allow composing our feature reducers in a global `appReducer` with no need of duplicate code.
+For the appReducer, we use special operators from the library to compose our feature reducers into a global reducer without duplicating code:

 ```dart
 final appReducer = combine([